catelynhansen/student-task-tracker/README.md

 - Basic HTML page structure
 - How to link a CSS file to HTML
 - Using GitHub to manage a project
+- Creating a task list using HTML
+- Structuring content using lists and inputs
+- Improving UI with basic CSS styling

 ## Author
 Catelyn Hansen